-I graduated from the Q.E.
-Birmingham in 1990 and very soon chose to work in the musculoskeletal field of physiotherapy.
+I graduated from the Queen Elizabeth School of Physiotherapy, Birmingham, in 1990 and very soon chose to work in the musculoskeletal field of physiotherapy.
 I worked in the NHS for 8 years, continuing to learn more physiotherapy techniques and also becoming a clinical educator for physiotherapy students.

 After twice travelling around and working in Australia, I emigrated there in 2001.
 Initially I worked in private practice, treating sports and work related injuries, those involved in traffic accidents as well as the usual musculoskeletal issues.
 I returned to the public hospital system where I continued to work in this field of physiotherapy, both in the hospital environment and in the rural communities of Tasmania.
-I went on to expand my scope of practice into more specialist areas of treating hand and upper limb injuries, including those requiring plastic surgery.
-The management of lymphoedema and vascular disorders and treating patients post surgery for certain cancers was my next area of speciality.
-Throughout I have always practiced my main preference of general musculoskeletal phsiotherapy.
+I went on to expand my scope of practice into more specialist area of hand and upper limb injuries, including those requiring plastic surgery.
+I then specialised in the management of lymphoedema and vascular disorders, plus treating patients post surgery for certain cancers.
+Throughout I have continued to practice in my main prefered area of general musculoskeletal phsiotherapy.

 Having been "on the other side" of health care I feel I can truly relate to my clients and some of the issues they may be going through.